Who Framed Roger Rabbit: Casting

+Peter Renaday originally portrayed Eddie Valiant in the original test footage from 1983, while animator Mike Gabriel played him in some publicity photographs.
+Joe Pantoliano portrayed Eddie Valiant in a screen test in 1986.

 Harrison Ford was Spielberg's original choice to play Eddie Valiant, but his price was too high.
-Chevy Chase was the second choice, but he was not interested.
+Eddie Murphy rejected the role after misunderstanding the film's "toon" concept, a decision he later regretted.
+In 2025, Murphy elaborated, "[It] sounded ridiculous to me, and I passed on it.
+And afterwards, I was like, 'Oh, that's fucking amazing.
+Likewise, Paul Newman turned down the role, not liking the film's concept.
 Bill Murray was also considered for the role, but due to his idiosyncratic method of receiving offers for roles, Murray missed out on it.
-Eddie Murphy reportedly turned down the role as he misunderstood the concept of toons and humans co-existing; he later regretted this decision.
-Robin Williams, Robert Redford, Jack Nicholson, Sylvester Stallone, Edward James Olmos, Wallace Shawn, Ed Harris, Charles Grodin and Don Lane were also considered for the role.
+Ed Harris and James Woods auditioned for the part.
 Ultimately, Bob Hoskins was chosen by Spielberg because of his acting skill and because Spielberg believed he had a hopeful demeanor and he looked like he belonged in that era.